Cherreads

 The Seven Supreme Laws of Humanity.

-These seven laws were forged by The Paragon himself in the aftermath of the Great Collapse, these laws are absolute and universally enforced by all major powers of humanity and its colonies.
 They are encoded into both legal systems and global consciousness, their violation is considered a direct offence against the entirety of mankind.

-The First Law: The Law of Duel.
+The First Law: The Law of Inheritance.

-The Second Law: The Law of Finality.
+The Second Law: The Law of Freedom.

 No individual or faction may dominate the will of the people through mind control, soul tampering, or forced loyalty.

-The Fifth Law: The Law of Equilibrium.
+The Third Law: The Law of Equilibrium.

 No entity may artificially shift the global balance of power through mass-enhancement, cloning, or timeline disruption.

-The Sixth Law: The Law of Judgment.
+The Fourth Law: The Law of Judgment.

-The Seventh and Final Law: The Law of Reflection.
+The Fifth Law: The Law of Reflection.

 One must not create life that mimics the soul of another.

-Their punishments span from direct and standard public execution to never-ending torment within the Endless Arena—a pocket dimension where one must fight nightmarish opponents without rest, death, or the sweet taste of victory.
+Their punishments span from direct and standard public execution to never-ending torment within Khazan, the Endless Arena—a pocket dimension where one must fight nightmarish opponents without rest, death, or the sweet taste of victory.

 Naturally, this was reserved for the gravest of offences, such as resurrection.